NHL All-Star Game 2020: Rosters, schedule, TV channel, stream, jerseys

-The NHL All-Star Game is Saturday at 8 p.m.
-ET on NBC, following Friday’s NHL All-Star Skills Competition.
-The NHL just announced which players will compete in the Skills Competition.
+The NHL All-Star Game is tonight at 8 p.m.
+ET on NBC.

-Here’s what you need to know about the tournament below, including the date, rosters of players, what jerseys they’ll wear, the live stream, how to watch, some skills competition information, and more.
+Here’s what you need to know about event, including the TV channel, the live stream, rosters of players, what jerseys they’ll wear, some skills competition information, and more.

 When is the NHL All-Star Game and how can I watch?